 All three options include one year of access to support and plugin updates.
-After the annual license has expired you have the option of renewing or using the plugin unsupported and without access to updates.
+After the annual licence has expired, you have the option of renewing or using the plugin unsupported and without access to updates.

-As the prices of All in SEO Premium are currently reduced by 50 percent, when it comes to renewing your license, you may have to pay the full price, so bear that in mind when considering the ongoing costs of using this plugin.
+As the prices of the Premium version are currently reduced by 50 percent, when it comes to renewing your licence, you may have to pay the full price, so bear that in mind when considering the ongoing costs of using this plugin.

 As SEO is sometimes more of an art than a science, your results from using this or any other plugin will vary.
-However, both versions of All in One SEO definitely seem like capable plugins for optimizing your WordPress website for search engines like Google and Bing, as well as integrating your site with useful services like Google Analytics and Webmaster tools.
+However, both versions of All in One SEO definitely seem like capable plugins for optimizing your WordPress website for search engines such as Google and Bing, as well as integrating your site with useful services such as Google Analytics and Webmaster tools.
 So should you upgrade?

-If you’re publishing videos on your WordPress website and you’d like that content to be displayed in the video search engines, then upgrading to the paid version to unlock the video XML sitemap feature could make this a good investment.
+If you’re publishing videos on your WordPress website and you’d like that content to be displayed in the video search engines, then upgrading to the paid version to unlock the video XML sitemap feature could be a good investment.

 Another reason to upgrade is access to the video tutorials.
-If you’re not sure about SEO and would like some assistance with trying to make your WordPress website more search engine friendly by using the features of this plugin, these videos will help.
+If you’re not sure about SEO and would like some assistance with using the plugin’s feature to make your WordPress website more search engine-friendly, these videos will help.
 However, there are other WordPress tutorial videos for different SEO plugins out there.

-As the free version of All in One SEO has a great set of features, most users won’t have a need to upgrade.
-But if any of the points mentioned above will benefit your website, All in One SEO Premium comes recommended.
+As the free version of All in One SEO has a great set of features, most users won’t need to upgrade.
+But if any of the points mentioned above will benefit your website, then All in One SEO Premium comes recommended.